 Bare Minimums

-In order to be XHTML5 compliant, there is a basic skeleton framework that must be in place.
-The purpose of this skeleton is to declare which specific version of XHTML we are using, to define some biographical data about the webpage, and to establish the requisite structural categories of the webpage.
+To get started on your webpage, you must use a basic skeleton framework.
+This skeleton declares which specific version of HTML you are using, defines some biographical data about the webpage, and establishes the requisite structural categories of the webpage.

 The skeleton framework below can be copied directly as a starting template – only be sure to update the content of the title tag to reflect your webpage.